Critical Craft Elements, with Seth Harwood

 No matter what we write, fiction or nonfiction, our goal is simple: to make a reader’s imagination venture beyond mere words on the page.
 We want our readers to literally see our story’s events and characters in her mind’s eye.
 In this all-day workshop, we’ll explore ways to fully capture the imagination.
 Through a few time-tested techniques, participants will learn how to tie their reader’s heart to the narrator’s cinematic struggle, making her swoon with vertigo at the top of a tall building or wince from a cutting remark.
 Thinking back to what made us first fall in love with reading, we’ll look at how to create the sensation of seeing what is on the page in our minds.
 Such writing may seem elusive but is in fact an essential—and very learnable—skill.

-Saturday, April 21, 9:30 am – 4:30 pm ($150)
+Saturday, September 15, 9:30 am – 4:30 pm ($150) Register Now

 Cindy Littlefield’s fiction has appeared in Litro, Dogzplot, and the Rose & Thorn Journal, and she was a former finalist in the Glimmer Train’s Short Story Award for New Writers.
 She holds an MFA in creative writing from Southern New Hampshire University and a bachelor’s degree in journalism from Michigan State University.
 Find out more.

-Writing the Personal Essay, with Sarah Buttenwieser
+The Power of the List, with Sarah Buttenwieser

-Saturday, April 28, 9:30 am– 4:30 pm ($150) Register Now
+Saturday, December 8, 9:30 am– 4:30 pm ($150) Register Now

 Sarah Buttenwieser’s essays appeared in the New York Times, Washington Post, Paste Magazine, Full Grown People and many others.
 A freelance journalist, she’s also at work on a middle grade novel.
 She’s taught blogging workshops at WIP.
 She earned her MFA in fiction at Warren Wilson College.